 the SSB radio to avoid another failure.

 I installed the control head for the autopilot on the electrical panel above the navigation desk.
 I do not operate the autopilot from this location.
 This unit is used primarily to display data from the other Raymarine instruments.
-In this picture the depth finder data is displayed.
+In this picture the depth sounder data is displayed.

 normally operate the autopilot with the ST600R remote control, shown on the